ildaneta/ignite-react-native/README.md

 ## :pencil: Dev

-My name is Ilda Neta, and was a pleasure to me built this app.
+My name is Ilda Neta.
 To see more details about me and my career, enter into my [linkedIn](https://www.linkedin.com/in/ildaneta/).

 Made with love :heartpulse: by Ilda Neta.